 As always, we're here to help.
 Contact us if you have questions about how to plan your workplace or neighborhood celebrations.
 We offer event planning technical assistance, or as a way to vet ideas.
 Our goal is for your participation to be easy and fun.

 Contact information

+AnnMarie Kirkpatrick

-Nick Heimann Active Modes Specialist, City of Fort Collins
+Active Modes, City of Fort Collins

-Nheimann@fcgov.com
+akirkpatrick@fcgov.com

+907-416-4384

 This page left intentionally blank